Greenlandicsmiley/knbnBrd/README.md

 **NOTE:** You may have to run this as root.

+### Migrating from /opt to home
+After you have updated, you can run `make migrate` to copy board from /opt/knbnBrd to ~/.local/share/knbnBrd

+This will delete the /opt/knbnBrd directory

 ### Uninstall
 - Run `make uninstall` or `knbn uninstall` to uninstall the script